 Positive reviews can be very powerful, and hence you can understand why some businesses offer rewards to customers for writing reviews.
 This creates a bias as people are more likely to write a positive review if you are rewarded with a free gift or voucher to do so.
 Again, this creates an inaccurate picture of a product or service and can be very misleading.
 Businesses that offer customers incentives for writing positive reviews are in breach of the ACCC (Australian Competition and Consumer Commission).

 Imagine you have just purchased a new vacuum cleaner that works well, and you are reasonably satisfied with it.
 Compare that to a vacuum cleaner that was faulty from the first week you used it and resulted in a difficult refund process.
 You would be far more likely to write a negative product review of the faulty vacuum cleaner as a way to express your frustration to others.
 Our emotions can often create a collection of reviews that misrepresent the product or service as only the ‘very good’ or ‘very bad’ experiences are shared.
-Here is an example of a somewhat emotional review of a faulty hair straightener on Product Review:
+Here is an example of a somewhat emotional review after a bed purchase:

 5. Biased, commercial relationships